Eliminator Vs Spectracide Weed & Grass Killer

 The first thing you need to check is which one actually kills what you are looking to kill.
 Eliminator will kill most weeds, including annual and perennial weeds, grasses, and sedges.
 It will also kill clover, poison ivy, dandelions, crabgrass, ground ivy, and many more.

 The bottom line is that both of these products will kill most types of weeds.
 However, if you want to kill grasses as well, then you will need to use Spectracide Weed & Grass Killer.
-It is important to be careful when using this product so that you do not accidentally kill your lawn.
+It is important to be careful not to kill your lawn accidentally when using this product.

 Where To Use

-Eliminators can be used to get rid of weeds and grasses on many surfaces.
+Eliminators can be used to eliminate weeds and grasses on many surfaces.
 You can use it on fences, foundations, edging, retaining walls, flower beds, vegetable gardens, patios, walkways, mulched beds, and any other place where you don’t want weeds or grasses.

 Spectracide Weed & Grass Killer is formulated to kill weeds and grasses on patios, walkways, and driveways.
 It can also be used to kill weeds, grasses, and flowers around shrubs, trees, and fences.